Text Size: A A A

 • Speak to your diabetes specialist/endocrinologist

-• Keep good blood sugar records and food records
+• Keep blood sugar and food records

 • Check to see if you have insurance coverage through your benefit plan